What is subitising? Its meaning and importance

 What is subitising?

 Subitising is a term that was introduced by the Swiss psychologist Piaget.
 It’s the ability to look at a small number of objects and instantly recognise how many objects there are without needing to count.
+In early years, children look at tally marks, how many fingers are being held up or the dots on dice to help develop this skill.

 Our brains can only easily subitise numbers up to five — this is called perceptual subitising.